Army ROTC Nursing Program

 - $650 for required nurse uniforms, clinical supplies and equipment needed for Upper Division clinicals.

-MSU Army ROTC also has five guaranteed upper division slots (Missoula campus) every year.
-This allows Army ROTC Nursing cadets to complete their degree without having to worry about receiving upper division placement through the university.
+MSU Army ROTC also has five guaranteed upper division slots (Billings campus) every year.
+This allows Army ROTC Nursing cadets to complete their degree without having to worry about receiving upper division placement through the College of Nursing.

 What's the student's responsibility?

 If you want to try the program out first, there is no obligation for taking the class during your Freshman and Sophomore year.
 It’s like test driving a car.
 See if it’s for you.
-If not, drop it like any other class.
-If it is, apply for a scholarship.
+If not, drop it like any other class, and if it is, apply for a scholarship.

 - Attend ROTC classes (meet 2 times per week)

 - Attend ROTC lab (once every week)